27 Hidden Gems in Colorado: Best Kept Secrets That Locals Love

 7. Cripple Creek & Victor Narrow Gauge Railroad

-Following Highway 24 heading west, Cripple Creek is located just 45 southwest of Colorado Springs.
+Following Highway 24 heading west, Cripple Creek is located just 45 miles southwest of Colorado Springs.

 The drive itself is beautiful with winding roads and scenic views.
 You’ll pass through towns like Woodland Park, Divide, and Mueller State Park.